redromnon/HeroicBashLauncher/README.md

 Ever wanted to launch your EGS games installed through [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) directly from the terminal, Lutris or any other frontend game launcher?
 Heroic Bash Launcher lets you do exactly that.

-If you want to know the launch commands of a game, you need to run `heroic` from the terminal.
-Instead, you can now launch your game directly without having to open Heroic at all.
+You can now launch your game directly without having to open Heroic at all.
+There's no need to run `heroic` to find the game's launch command.

 ## Pre-requisites